Our mission is to join distributors together in a common cause and improving business profitability and protecting route equity.

 POAA is comprised of Biscuit and Bakery Distributors and Franchise Owners.
 We are the men and women who deliver Pepperidge Farm Products to your local grocer.
 We are independent distributors who have invested much time and effort into Our Business.

 Sign up for our exclusive news, updates, and more!

 There have been several associations over the years starting in the Mid 1970’s when Pepperidge Farm changed the contract from Yellow to Green for incoming distributors.
 The new color contract included several contractual changes.
 Many distributors were upset about these changes and started forming associations to combat this, but logistical and financial constraints lead to their demise.

 In 1988, the contracts were changed from Green to Blue with more contractual changes for incoming distributors.
-In addition, purchasing handheld computers and Club store deliveries were other hot issues.
-Again several associations started to change Pepperidge Farm policy.
+In addition, purchasing handheld computers and Club store deliveries were important issues to the independent distributors.

 Shortly after the first meeting, the association president, Walter Mack, was disenfranchised by Pepperidge Farm for alleged service issues.
 Mr. Mack took personal legal action against the company because he felt that this was Pepperidge’s Farm attempt to break the Association and to make an example of him.
 Mr. Mack won his termination suit and was awarded $1,200,000.
 Shortly after, Pepperidge Farm Distributors were allowed to service club store accounts.

 1989 - 1991

 Annual meetings were held in Las Vegas in 1989 and 1990 and in 1991 the annual meeting was moved to Orlando, Florida.

 The 1992 annual meeting was back in Las Vegas and this time to stay.
 The 1992 & 1993 meetings were held at the Sam Remo and were visited by Dominic Sidari– Pepp.
 Farm Vice President of Sales.